History of American Samoa: The Insular Cases and the constitutional legitimation of American colonization

-Current status of the territory and attempts of incorporation in the United States
+Current status of the territory and attempts of incorporation into the United States

 After the war, Organic Act 4500, a U.S. Department of Interior-sponsored attempt to incorporate American Samoa, was defeated in Congress, primarily through the efforts of American Samoan chiefs, led by Tuiasosopo Mariota.
 These chiefs' efforts led to the creation of a local legislature, the American Samoa Fono which meets in the village of Fagatogo, the territory's capital.

 In time, the Navy-appointed governor was replaced by a locally elected one.
-Although technically considered "unorganized" in that the U.S. Congress has not passed an Organic Act for the territory, American Samoa is self-governing under a constitution that became effective on July 1, 1967.
+American Samoa is an unorganized territory, meaning U.S. Congress has not passed an Organic Act for the territory.
+American Samoa is self-governing under a constitution that became effective on July 1, 1967.
 The U.S. Territory of American Samoa is on the United Nations list of non-self-governing territories.

-The islands have been reluctant to separate from the US in any manner.
+The islands have generally supported staying a part of the United States.
 The maritime boundaries of American Samoa with New Zealand (Tokelau, the Cook Islands, and Niue) have been determined in a series of treaties.
 Maritime boundaries with Tonga and Samoa have yet to be agreed upon.

 Economy of American Samoa

-Employment on the island basically falls into three relatively equally sized categories of approximately 5,000 workers each: the public sector, the tuna cannery, and the rest of the private sector.
+Employment on the island falls into three relatively equally sized categories of approximately 5,000 workers each: the public sector, the tuna cannery, and the rest of the private sector.
 There are only a few federal employees in American Samoa and no active military personnel (there are several Army Reserve units including companies of the famed 100th Infantry Battalion; the overwhelming majority of public sector employees work for the American Samoa Government.
-The StarKist cannery exports several hundred million dollars worth of canned tuna to the United States.
+The StarKist cannery exports several hundred million dollars' worth of canned tuna to the United States.